CliMA/CloudMicrophysics.jl/docs/src/Microphysics2M.md

 \end{align}
 ```
 !!! note
-    The Seifert and Beheng parametrization is formulated for the rate of change of liquid water content ``L = ρ q``.
+    The Seifert and Beheng parameterization is formulated for the rate of change of liquid water content ``L = ρ q``.
 Here, we assume constant ``ρ`` and divide the rates by ``ρ`` to derive the equations for the rate of change of specific contents.

 ### Accretion
 An approximation for the accretion rate is obtained by directly evaluating the integral: